2hwhcat/Jinxify/README.md

 ![](https://i.imgur.com/5bHr5aU.png)

 ## How does it work?
-First of all, you should know that you can still use input() or stuff like that.
+First of all, you should know that you can still use input() and base python stuff like that.

 The file extension is `.jinfy` so be sure if you want to make Jinxify code change the filetype to `.jinfy` ;)